White Fillings in Crewe

-White Fillings Middlewich Street
+White Fillings

-How are teeth filled with dental composite?
+How are teeth filled with composite?

 After removing plaque, tartar, decay and any existing filling, the treatment site is cleaned and then dried.
 To aid the bonding, the tooth surface is etched and coated with a gel and bonding solution.
 Once prepared, the white filling material is placed into the tooth cavity, or area to be filled, and then moulded to match the tooth contours.
 A curing light is then used to harden the filling before it is trimmed and polished to look like a natural part of your tooth.